 Camp Adner, I Corp, South Vietnam

-During this time I also worked as a volunteer photography instructor and lab assistant in the Special Services Photo Lab, and I took a correspondence course in professional photography (this was before the days of "on-line" courses...or anything else "on-line" for that matter).
-These opportunities provided me with the "hands on", practical experience I needed to attempt a career in photography.
+During this time I also worked as a volunteer photography instructor and lab assistant in the Special Services Photo Lab, and I took a correspondence course in professional photography (this was before the days of on-line courses...or anything else "on-line" for that matter).
+These opportunities provided me with the practical experience to attempt a career in photography.

-After my discharge I was hired as an "entry level" (GS-5) General Photographer at the United States Army Medical Research Institute of Infectious Diseases, (USAMRIID) at Fort Detrick, in Frederick, Maryland.
+After my discharge I was hired as an entry level General Photographer at the United States Army Medical Research Institute of Infectious Diseases, (USAMRIID) at Fort Detrick, in Frederick, Maryland.